Adam Jaamour

 causaLens logo

-Revolutionising the world of AI by stepping away from traditional Correlation Machine Learning and focusing on causal AI.
-Building causal AI-powered solutions for leading organizations across a wide range of industries.
+Revolutionising the world of AI by creating cutting-edge AI Agents to enable data science teams to develop faster and more effectively; and by stepping away from traditional Correlation ML and focusing on causal AI to buikd causal AI-powered solutions for leading organizations across a wide range of industries.

 NewDay